kosi-libs/Kodein/README2.md

 **This should be used with care** as binding a concrete class and, therefore, having concrete dependencies is an *anti-pattern* that later prevents modularisation and mocking / testing.

-Please note that, in the case of generic type, the binded type will be the specilised type, e.g.
+Please note that, in the case of generic type, the bound type will be the specilised type, e.g.
 `bind() from singleton { listOf(1, 2, 3, 4) }` register the binding to `List<Int>`